 SGI-President Ikeda asked him personally to found and run as Director of Research the European Centre of the Institute of Oriental Philosophy (IOP) in Taplow Court, UK.
 In this period from 1990-2000, based on the modern, humanistic and open-minded approach of Daisaku Ikeda, he developed an innovative understanding of Nichiren Buddhist teachings and published a number of books and articles in Japanese, German and English.

 Today, Dr. Yukio Matsudo is an expert of Nichiren Buddhist Studies and is also active in a research group in Japan, in which prominent scholars are represented from all main denominations of Nichiren schools including Soka Gakkai (IOP).

 He is promoting together with his wife an ecumentical movement of all Nichiren Buddhists beyond their doctrinal and organizational differences in order to work together for kosen-rufu in itai-doshin.

 Besides his academic career he has also been working as sales and general manager and as business consultant in commerce and industry.

 University degree as translator for English and Spanish, PhD in Translation Studies and Religious Studies specializing in Buddhism, Heidelberg University.
 Certified trainer for Intercultural Competence in International Business.

 Dr. Matsudo-Kiliani has been practicing Nichiren Buddhism since 1998 and has experienced many beneficial transformations in her life, which still continue.
-As a passionate practitioner she has been engaged in buiding a bridge between Buddhist practice and modern sciences that are now integrating energy and consciousness.
+As a passionate practitioner she has been engaged in building a bridge between Buddhist practice and the modern sciences that are now integrating energy and consciousness.

 Being a member of the council of the German Buddhist Union (DBU e-V.), she also acts as representative for interreligious dialogue at a federal level for a better mutual understanding among different religions.